xujianscut/JianXu.github.io/_pages/about.md

 author_profile: true
 ---

 I am Jian Xu.
 I received my Ph.D. in Computational Mathematics and Electronic Information from South China University of Technology (SCUT) in December 2025, under the supervision of Professor Delu Zeng.
-I am currently a research intern at the RIKEN Center for Advanced Intelligence Project (AIP) in Japan, supervised by Professor Qibin Zhao.
+I am currently a postdoc researcher  at the RIKEN iTMEMS & AIP in Japan, supervised by Professor Qibin Zhao.

-My research lies at the intersection of probabilistic machine learning, stochastic processes, generative modeling, differential equation-based methods, and large language models.
-I aim to integrate advanced mathematical tools with modern machine learning, with a focus on Bayesian generative models and principled inference, including Gaussian processes and variational inference.
+My research lies at the intersection of probabilistic machine learning, stochastic processes, generative modeling, differential equation–based methods, and Quantum Machine Learning.
+I aim to integrate advanced mathematical tools with modern machine learning, with a particular focus on Bayesian generative models and principled inference, including Gaussian processes, variational inference, and diffusion models.

+During my postdoctoral research, I primarily work on projects related to Quantum Machine Learning.
+This project is jointly led by RIKEN iTMEMS and RIKEN AIP, with the goal of promoting the application of quantum methods in machine learning.

-My first-author work has appeared in ICML (Oral, Top 1%), AAAI, AISTATS, TNNLS, and KBS.
+My first-author work has appeared in ICML (Oral, Top 1%), ICLR, AAAI, AISTATS, TNNLS, and KBS.
 Several manuscripts are currently under review.
 I also collaborate closely with Professor John Paisley (Columbia University) on Bayesian machine learning and variational inference.